Math Manipulatives: Why Use Them?

 7. Snap Cubes – This is another manipulative we use all the time in the early years.
 The cubes are pretty much used for similar purposes as the square color tiles with even more uses like determining volume and building geometric figures.

-8. Student Clock – A simple hands-on clock is imperative for helping children understand minutes within hours.
+8. Student Clock – A simple, hands-on clock is imperative for helping children understand minutes within hours.

 10. Tessellation Puzzles – Tessellations are repeating patterns gone wild.
-They repeat up, down and all around without any gaps or overlaps.
+They repeat up, down, and all around without any gaps or overlaps.
 Puzzles like the one I’ve linked challenge brains!

-Nice-to-Have Manipulatives
+Nice-to-Have Math Manipulatives

-If you really like the way manipulatives enhance your homeschool and have extra money to spare, each of the following can also be very beneficial tools for mathematics education.
 Again, in some cases, you can create your own homemade versions.
 You might also be surprised to find a few things you already have around the house as math manipulatives!

-How do you use math manipulatives?
+How to use math manipulatives

 Measurement with Manipulatives